gbdev/pandocs/src/CGB_Registers.md

 bankable memory) until the transfer has completed!
 (The transfer should be paused as described below while the banks are switched)

-Reading from Register FF55 returns the remaining length (divided by 10h, minus 1), a value of 0FFh indicates that the transfer has completed.
+Reading from Register FF55 returns the remaining length (divided by $10, minus 1), a value of $FF indicates that the transfer has completed.
 It is also possible to terminate an active HBlank transfer by writing zero to Bit 7 of FF55.
 In that case reading from FF55 will return how many
 \$10 "blocks" remained (minus 1) in the lower 7 bits, but Bit 7 will